mridul7ahuja/index-coopens/README.md

 A memory game to match same tiles and win NFTs as reward.
-Inspired by DappUniveristy, implemented the tokens as ERC721 tokens using Truffle, Ganache as the personal blockchain and a MetaMask wallet.
+Inspired by DappUniversity, implemented the tokens as ERC721 tokens in Solidity using Truffle, Ganache as the personal blockchain and a MetaMask wallet.

 ## Demonstration